singsing215/Cloud-Computing-Project/SPEC.md

    After users query the key word **COVID19NEWS**, the chatbot will return the latest news about COVID19 in Hong Kong and the link go ahead to the web page.
    This function is use another service other than redis.
 The corresponding news is updated by **Department of health in Hong Kong**.
    As the process of building the chatbot, the reply detail may change XD.
 (Perhaps the COVID19 disappear)
+1. For the query part of finding face mask/cleaning substance, the chatbot will provide some advice on finding mask/cleaning substance, making homemade mask/cleaning substance and predicting when and where the mask/cleaning will arrive.